Netsecjock01/NetSecCloud-Upskilling-Projects/HOMELAB PROJECTS-SYSADMIN.md

 3. Install Windows Server (VM or standard hardware dealer's choice) GUI Mode.

-4. Set up the server as a basic router between the two networks.
+4. Set up the Windows server as a basic router between the two networks.
 You'll need 2 NICs to accomplish this (NOTE: unless you have a really good reason for this, you will never do this in a production environment.
 But because this is a lab situation in VMware Workstation and because the product does not support routing between networks, you'll need to put something in place very basic.
 Windows routing will get the job done and will be on an MCP exam)

 5. Install another server, single NIC on the server VLAN

-6. Create your first AD domain controller.
+6. Create your first AD domain controller (DC).
 Install this in GUI mode

-7. Create another server but this time make it a core server.
-Make it a domain controller
+7. Create another Windows server but this time make it a Core Server.
+Make it a DC.

 8. Test AD replication via the gui and cmd.

-9. Create an organizationla unit (OU) for your workstations, create an OU for your users, and an OU for groups.
+9. Create an organizational unit (OU) for your workstations, create an OU (organizational unit) for your users, and an OU for groups.
 From now on, any new computer or new user account must go into their respective OU.
 DO NOT MOVE THE DOMAIN CONTROLLERS FROM THE DOMAIN CONTROLLER OU.

 10. Check out DNS.
 Do you have a Reverse Lookup zone?
-No?
-Then set it up.
+If yes, good.
+If no, then set it up.

 11. Check out DNS.
 Records can get old and out of date and will screw up name to IP resolution.
 Make it so that scavenging happens automatically.

 12. You need to block Facebook.com via windows DNS.
 Make it so that when a DNS look up is performed, computers use a loop back address.
-Test this via cmd to make sure it resolves as expected.
+Test this via CMD to make sure it resolves as expected.

-13. Setup DHCP on the first domain controller.
+13. Setup DHCP on the first DC.

 14. Setup a scope to hand out IPs for the Desktop VLAN.
 Make it so that this DHCP scope will be able to give endpoints the information they need networking wise to join a domain

-15. Install a Windows 7 or newer PC on the desktop VLAN
+15. Install a Windows 7 or newer PC OS on the Desktop VLAN

 16. Your desktop's aren't getting IPs.
-Why? (hint: it's a routing/broadcast/relay issue)
+Why?
+(Hint: It's a routing/broadcast/relay issue)

-17. Join that desktop to the domain
+17. Join that desktop to the dmain

 18. Now that you're getting IPs from your DHCP server, configure DHCP clustering.
 Loadbalancing or failover is your choice.
 Now test it.